DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Experimental setup

 \item and hybrid approaches SQuadMDS-hybrid \citep{lambert2022squadmds} and StarMAP \citep{watanabe2025starmap}, which, like DREAMS, mix the local structure preservation of neighbor embeddings with global methods. \end{itemize}

 We always report means and uncertainties (often barely perceptible) across four random seeds.
 All experiments were conducted on a single Intel Xeon Gold 6226R CPU 2.90 GHz (16 cores, 32 threads), an NVIDIA RTX A6000 GPU (48 GB VRAM, CUDA 12.7), and 377 GB system RAM, running on a Linux environment.
 Only experiments including DREAMS-CNE or DREAMS-CNE-Decoder utilized the GPU.
 Without parallelization, the runtime of all experiments was about a week.
+For a runtime analysis of DREAMS and its competitors, see \autoref{runtimes}.